PrisonTeam/Prison/knownissues_v3.2.x.md

 * **Rework commands within the spigot module so all user facing commands are routed through Prison's Command Interface** Blue should work on this.

- * **Problem with rank removal from Ladders**
-Create a new rank to the default ladder.
-Add a player to it.
-Then remove the rank from the ladder.

-The ladder no longer contains the rank.
-But the player is still associated with the rank, but yet ranks cannot contain players if they are not on a ladder.
-The commands expect a valid ladder name.
-Also there does not appear to be any checks and balances when ranks are moved from one ladder to the other since ranks have no idea what ladder they are in.

-This could cause major corruption if moving ranks between ladders, removing ranks from a ladder, and players being associated with those ranks.

-Create a "void" ladder and prevent ladders from being named: default, void, and prestige.
-When a rank is removed from a ladder, place it in to none and update all players that use that rank so the rank is still valid.
-Do not include void ladders in placeholders.